Victims Legal Service

 If you speak a language other than English, you can contact the Translating and Interpreting Service on 131 450 and ask to speak to Legal Help who will put you in touch with the Victims Legal Service Helpline.

-The Victims Legal Service provides free legal advice and support to people who have suffered injury or loss because of a crime and need help to:
+The Victims Legal Service provides free legal advice and support to victims of crime who need help to:

 The Victims Legal Service is delivered in partnership by Victorian Legal Aid, Community Legal Centres and Aboriginal Legal Services.